MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-Team.md

 This cmdlet supports retrieving teams with particular properties/information, including all teams that a specific user belongs to, all teams that have been archived, all teams with a specific display name, or all teams in the organization.

 >[!NOTE]
->At times, Get-Team returns multiple results matching the input and not just the exact match for attributes like DisplayName/MailNickName.
-This is a known behaviour.
+> Get-Team may return multiple results matching the input and not just the exact match for attributes like DisplayName/MailNickName.
+This is known behavior.

 ## EXAMPLES